-Yvonne has developed a busy practice defending in Magistrates’ and Crown Courts across the country.
-She has acted on behalf of individuals facing a wide range of allegations, from violence and public disorder to fraud and drug supply.
-Yvonne also has experience of appellate work in the Crown Court and applications for leave in the Court of Appeal.
-She has a keen interest in criminal/civil crossover cases and is adept in representing clients in both jurisdictions.
+Yvonne has developed a busy practice defending in criminal courts across the country.
+She has acted on behalf of individuals facing a wide range of allegations and has experience of appellate proceedings in the Court of Appeal.
+Yvonne has a keen interest in criminal/civil crossover cases and is adept in representing clients in both jurisdictions.

 Criminal Bar Association

 R v A (Leicester CC) – Led junior for a young man charged with conspiracy to commit violent disorder.
 This was a highly-complex trial, involving eleven defendants, based on extensive telephone evidence.
 The trial lasted for nine weeks.

 R v I (Iselworth CC) – Represented a defendant charged with multiple, historic sexual offences against a child, including attempted rape.

 R v C (Guildford CC) – Successfully defended a defendant charged with benefit fraud.
 Crown offered no evidence on second day of trial